Connect to a MySQL semi-sync cluster

 Number of connections

 The number of connections for a MySQL semi-sync cluster is determined by the amount of RAM for the database cluster nodes.
-For each 1 GB of RAM, 50 connections are available.
-For example, 200 connections are available for a cluster with 4 GB RAM, and 300 connections are available for a cluster with 6 GB RAM.
+50 connections are available per 1 GB of RAM.
+For example, for a cluster with 4 GB of RAM, 200 connections are available; for 6 GB of RAM, 300 connections are available.

-To increase the number of connections, scale the cluster to the desired amount of RAM.
+To increase the number of connections, scale your cluster to the required amount of RAM.

-Connecting using TLS(SSL)-encryption provides a secure connection between your server and the database cluster.
+Connecting using TLS(SSL) encryption ensures a secure connection between your server and the database cluster.

 Bash